Skyrmion on magnetic tunnel junction: weaving quantum transport with micro-magnetism: Results and discussion

-The spin current emerging from the UFM in the ST-MTJ exhibits a textured profile.
-We illustrate in Fig.~\ref{fig:SNeel}(a.i,a.ii) and Fig.~\ref{fig:SBloch}(a.i,a.ii) the emergence of spatially dependent exchange coupling \cite{SC1}, also referred to as dissipation-less spin current (part of $I_x$ \& $I_y$) at zero bias in the ST-MTJ.
-At non-zero bias, the spin current density along the z-axis ($I_z$) remains identical for Néel and Bloch-type skyrmions in the ST-MTJ (Fig.~\ref{fig:SNeel}(b.iii) and Fig.~\ref{fig:SBloch}(b.iii)).
-However, the spin current density $I_x$ and $I_y$ are rotated by $\frac{\pi}{2}$ in Neel and Bloch type ST-MTJs as shown in (Fig.~\ref{fig:SNeel}(b.i,b.ii) \& Fig.~\ref{fig:SBloch}(b.i,b.ii)).
-The spin current texture emerging from the UFM in the ST-MTJ demonstrates circular symmetry in both the PC and APC configurations, while exhibiting helicity in the case of Neel-type skyrmions.
-As shown in Fig.~\ref{fig:Rot}, a rotation pattern emerges as we sweep the voltage from -0.1V to 0.1V, and the rotation direction and angle of the texture depend on the UFM configuration, micromagnetic texture, etc. Hence, distinguishing between different types of skyrmions and their characteristics such as helicity in the case of Bloch-type skyrmions can be determined by conducting local spin measurements at various voltages.
+The spin current emerging from the u-FM in the Sk-MTJ exhibits a textured spatial profile.
+Figures~\ref{fig:SNeel}(a.i, a.ii) and \ref{fig:SBloch}(a.i, a.ii) illustrate the emergence of a spatially dependent exchange coupling \cite{SC1}, also referred to as dissipation-less spin currents ($I_x$ \& $I_y$) at zero bias in the Sk-MTJ.
+At non-zero bias, the $I_z$ spin current density emerging from the u-FM remains identical for Néel- and Bloch-type skyrmions in the Sk-MTJ, as shown in Fig.~\ref{fig:SNeel}(b.iii) \& \ref{fig:SBloch}(b.iii), due to circular symmetry in collinear configuration.
+However, the spin current densities $I_x$ and $I_y$ are rotated by $\frac{\pi}{2}$ between Néel- and Bloch-type Sk-MTJs, as illustrated in Fig.~\ref{fig:SNeel}(b.i, b.ii) and Fig.~\ref{fig:SBloch}(b.i, b.ii).
+The net spin current emerging from the u-FM in the Sk-MTJ exhibits helicity for Néel-type skyrmion but lacks the same for Bloch-type skyrmion.
+Figure~\ref{fig:Rot} shows spacial rotation of exchange coupling strength ($I_x$, a similar behavior is observed for $I_y$) with the voltage variation ($-0.1 \, \mathrm{V}$ -- $0.1 \, \mathrm{V}$) in the collinear configuration.
+The direction and angle of rotation are influenced by factors such as the u-FM configuration and the skyrmion texture.
+This behavior not only enables the identification of different skyrmion types but also reveals unique characteristics, such as helicity in Neel-type skyrmion, through local measurements of spin current emanating from the u-FM in Sk-MTJ at various voltages.\\

-The spin transfer torque on the skyrmion exerted by textured spin current from the UFM in the ST-MTJ can be quantified by the following term ($\tau$) of the Landau–Lifshitz–Gilbert–Slonczewski (LLGS) equation: